saymon83/api-restful-demo/README.md

     }

 ### User Authentication
-Valida as credencias e retorna um token.
+Validates credentials and returns a token.

 #### URL